La Loche shootings

 On January 22, 2016, four people were killed and seven others injured in a shooting spree in La Loche, Saskatchewan, Canada.
 Two brothers were killed at their home, and two teachers were killed at the Dene Building of the La Loche Community School.
+A fifth victim died in 2023.
 A 17-year-old male suspect was apprehended and placed into custody.

 Shootings

 According to police, the shootings began at a residence in the 300 block of Dene Crescent, where the suspect shot two of his cousins some time before 1:00 p.m.
+He shot the first cousin 11 times with a .22 rifle and then went outside to the truck he would use to drive to the school.
+Outside, he encountered his second cousin, lured him into the house, and shot him twice.
 He then went to La Loche Community School's Dene Building and began firing at around 1:05, shortly before lunch ended, reportedly with a shotgun.
 He fired at least six or seven shots inside the building, killing a teacher and an assistant and wounding seven others.
 The school shooting lasted for about eight minutes.

 Between 1:08 and 1:10, a suspect with a gun was spotted by a responding officer, who chased him through the building and eventually arrested him outside at 1:15.
 Afterwards, police were notified of the bodies at the residence on Dene Crescent.
 Both the Dene Building and the elementary school were put on lockdown during the shooting.
 The suspect had reportedly posted his intentions on Facebook.

 Of about 350 enrolled students, around 150 were at school at the time, since many had taken final exams that morning and had no further classes.